RozhakXD/Tuongtaccheo/README.md

 ##

 ### What is Tuongtaccheo?
-[**Tuongtaccheo**](https://github.com/RozhakXD/Tuongtaccheo) is a tool to get followers on your facebook account for free, before that you have to do a like or follow mission.
-This tool uses a system of exchanging followers among users.
+[**Tuongtaccheo**](https://github.com/RozhakXD/Tuongtaccheo) is a tools created to make it easier for you to get coins on Tuongtaccheo, you can exchange these coins for followers or likes.

 ### Termux command?
 First you must have the [Termux](https://f-droid.org/repo/com.termux_118.apk) application to run this tool and for how to use it can be seen on [**Youtube**](https://www.youtube.com/rozhakid).
 Then you enter some basic commands below!